ide8/tacotron2/README.md

 Trimming and ffmpeg command are applied only to speakers, for which flag `process_audion` is **True**.
 Speakers with flag `emotion_present` is **False**, are treated as with emotion `neutral-normal`.
 If flag `start_from_preprocessed` is set to **True**, script loads file `data.csv` (it should be present in `PreprocessingConfig.output_directory`).

-Than script forms training and validation datasets in following way:
+Script forms training and validation datasets in the following way:
 * selects rows with audio duration and text length less or equal those for speaker `PreprocessingConfig.limit_by`.
 If can't find, than it selects rows within `PreprocessingConfig.text_limit` and `PreprocessingConfig.dur_limit`.
 Lower limit for audio is defined by `PreprocessingConfig.minimum_viable_dur`.
 For being able to use the same batch size as NVIDIA guys, set `PreprocessingConfig.text_limit` to `linda_jonson`.
-* splits dataset randomly by `ratio train : valid = 0.95 : 0.05`
+* splits dataset randomly by ratio `train : valid = 0.95 : 0.05`
 * if train set is bigger than `PreprocessingConfig.n`, samples `n` rows
 * saves `train.txt` and `val.txt` to `PreprocessingConfig.output_directory`
 It saves `emotion_coefficients.json` and `speaker_coefficients.json` with coefficients for loss balancing (used by `train.py`).

 `PreprocessingConfig.cpus` defines number of cores to use when parallelize jobs.